fugu137/chat-api/README.md

 *_Note: if all you want to do is run the application in Docker there is no need to clone this repository.
 You can just download or copy the `docker-compose.yml` file and follow the instructions above.
 Docker compose will pull an image from [DockerHub](https://hub.docker.com/repository/docker/fugu137/chat-service) and use that to run the chat service, rather than building the image from the codebase._

+## API Documentation

+When the service is running full Swagger API documentation is published at `/swagger-ui.html`.
+The OpenAPI specification used to generate the documentation is available at `/v3/api-docs`.

 ## Local Development